 Health care consumers and payers are reacting to the escalating costs of health care.
 They are demanding lower costs and higher quality care delivered more efficiently.
-The UCSF School of Pharmacy is responding to the challenge through the Program for Pharmaceutical Economics and Policy Studies (ProPEPS).
+The UCSF School of Pharmacy is responding to the challenge through the Program for Outcomes, Pharmaceutical Economics, and Policy Studies (PrOPEPS).

 - To develop methods in the areas of economic study design, methodology, database development; analysis and interpretation for pharmaceutical economic and drug policy studies, including cost and utility and other preference assessments; cross design synthesis; conjoint analysis; and decision analyses